Talent attraction and acquisition: 12 strategies for our hybrid reality

 With the right software, HR and talent acquisition can keep their pipeline moving.
 This ensures they’re getting back to candidates more quickly and efficiently.

 The first step to talent attraction is understanding what employees want.
-This will change over time, and will vary depending on where people live, along with their culture, life stage, generation, and past work experience.
+This will change over time and vary depending on where people live, their culture, life stage, generation, and past work experience.

 “Remote work has made it so much easier to attract people to work for us.
 So for companies that are considering moving from 100% in-person work to a hybrid work model, I’d say that it’s going to open up a world of opportunity for them to find better talent,” Emily says.